sophia-hager/sophia-hager.github.io/_pages/about.md

 About Me
 ---
 I'm a third-year PhD student at Johns Hopkins University advised by [Nicholas Andrews](https://www.cs.jhu.edu/~noa/) and [Kevin Duh](https://www.cs.jhu.edu/~kevinduh/).
-My general research interest is controllable text generation and reasoning for language models; currently, I'm working on style-controlled generation and tool use for large language models.
+My general research interest is controllable text generation and reasoning for language models; currently, I'm working on uncertainty estimation and tool use for large language models.
 I received my BA in computer science from Smith College, where I worked on controllable music generation.

 Publications
 ---
 **2024**
-- Learning to Generate Verbalized Confidences (SFLLM @ NeurIPS, 2024) Sophia Hager, Nicholas Andrews
+- Learning to Generate Verbalized Confidences (SFLLM @ NeurIPS, 2024)

+  Sophia Hager, Nicholas Andrews

 - [Generating Music with Structure Using Self-Similarity as Attention](https://arxiv.org/pdf/2406.15647) (arXiv preprint)